Self-publishing fiction or nonfiction is as easy as having a Word document and then uploading.

 The most important use of these tools is to give your reader the best possible reading experience.

-So anything you can do to achieve this aim is well worth the effort.
+Anything you can do to achieve this aim is well worth the effort.